365 Journal Prompts for Mental Health: When Your Mind Won’t Switch Off

 Each one helps you peel back a layer of distraction or self-doubt to uncover what’s real, what’s worthy, and what needs nurturing within you.
 Some prompts encourage you to explore simple joys and self-care rituals—if you’re looking for more ways to nurture yourself, try our self-love activities to fuel your self-love bucket list.

-🌿Why are there 365 Journal Prompts for mental health?
+🌿Why Use 365 Journal Prompts for Mental Health?

 Daily dose of self-reflection